Trade directory · Chandler metro · Arizona

 Inspection Schedule

-Rough-in inspection before covering work, final inspection after completion.
-24-hour notice required for inspections.
-Additional inspections may be required for complex projects.
+Rough electrical inspection before covering work, final inspection after completion.
+City of Chandler requires 24-hour notice for inspections.
+Failed inspections incur re-inspection fees.

 §4